f4hbg/ezChromato/README.md

 - autosampler compatible*

-- post-processing on any ASCII file compatible software
+- graph post-processing on any ASCII file compatible software

 - successfully tested on Perkin Elmer Autosampler XL and HP5890